News / Quarantine Protocols That Actually Work

 Why Quarantine Matters

-When you acquire a new snake, you don't know its history.
+When you acquire a new snake, you do not know its history.
 Even from reputable breeders, animals can carry pathogens without showing symptoms.
 Mites, respiratory infections, parasites, and viruses can all be present in apparently healthy snakes.

 The purpose of quarantine is simple: keep the new animal isolated long enough for problems to reveal themselves before they spread to your established collection.

 One snake with mites introduced to a rack can infest dozens of animals within weeks.
 One asymptomatic carrier of nidovirus can devastate a collection.
-These aren't hypotheticals.
+These are not hypotheticals.
 They happen constantly to breeders who skip or shortcut quarantine.

 Location.
 The quarantine area should be physically separated from your main collection.
 Ideally a different room.
-If that's not possible, the opposite side of the house.
+If that is not possible, the opposite side of the house.
 Never in the same room as established animals.

 Enclosure.
 Use a simple setup.
 A plastic tub with ventilation, a hide, water dish, and heat source.
 Paper towel or newspaper substrate only.
 No fancy decor.
 The goal is easy cleaning and clear observation.

 Paper substrate lets you spot mites immediately.
 Those tiny black dots show up clearly against white.
-You'll also see stool clearly for monitoring digestive health.
+You will also see stool clearly for monitoring digestive health.

 Dedicated equipment.
 The quarantine area needs its own tools.
 Separate water dishes, tongs, hooks, and cleaning supplies.
 Nothing from quarantine ever touches the main collection.
 This includes uneaten prey.
 If a quarantine animal refuses a rodent, throw it away.
 Do not offer it to another snake.